streamnative/apache-pulsar-grafana-dashboard/gettingStarted.md

 To display the metrics correctly with the dashboard, configure your Prometheus server to collect metrics from Pulsar correctly.

-1. Attach your prometheus service to an extra label - `cluster`.
+1. Configure Prometheus service, and make sure your Prometheus service attaches an extra label `cluster` to the metrics collected from Pulsar cluster.
 The cluster name is aligned with the `PULSAR_CLUSTER` name you have provided to the grafana dashboard.
    ```yaml
    global:
      ...